Why You Should Track Your Net Worth

 Tracking your net worth tells you whether you’re progressing to your goals

-But it’s not enough to just calculate your net worth once.
-You have to track it regularly to know if you’re moving closer towards your goals.
-There are many ways you can track your net worth - some people use spreadsheets, while others use financial planning apps.
-You can track your net worth as often as you want.
+But it’s not enough to just calculate your net worth once, you have to track it regularly to know if you’re moving closer towards your goals.
+There are many ways you can track your net worth; some people use spreadsheets, while others use financial planning apps.
+You can also track your net worth as often as you want.

-The more detailed you are in listing your assets and liabilities when calculating your net worth, the easier it is to see which assets and liabilities influence your net worth over time.
+The more detailed and specific you are in listing your assets and liabilities when calculating your net worth, the easier you can see which assets and liabilities influence your net worth over time.
 That way, you can work on improving your financial plans to help you increase your net worth.

 Let’s take the case of Lee, who tracks his net worth every quarter.
 The table below shows a breakdown of Lee’s assets and liabilities and how they impact his net worth: